LivelyDismay/Learn-To-Mod/wabbajack-stuff/Readme.md

 - I've been following along your [totally shitty modding tutorials](https://github.com/LivelyDismay/Learn-To-Mod/blob/main/Main.md) and they suck!
 My game keeps crashing when I add stuff after following your instructions!
 What the hell, man?

   - That sucks.
-Post in general-f4-discussions in the Wabbajack server, or any channel my personal discord server.
+Post in general-f4-discussions in the Wabbajack server, or any channel in my personal discord server.
 If you're not a dick, I'm genuinely more than happy to help if I can.

 ## Controller Support